mwillock/researchAgent/README.md

 # Research Agent
 ## Purpose:
 Creating a research agent with the intention of searching the web for credible doc/text with the capabilities of being a coding assistant.
-This is purely for learning new concepts and platforms
+This is purely for educational purposes